dnsvckvc/fsnd-capstone/README.md

 ### Getting Started
 - Base URL: can only be run locally and is at `http://127.0.0.1:5000/`.
+- Alternatively you can use my deployment `https://dnsvckvc-fsnd-okr.herokuapp.com/`
 - Authentication: all endpoints require JWT Bearer toeksn with RBAC

 ### Error Handling